NCPlayz/discord.py/docs/api.rst

         - ``count``: An integer specifying how many messages were deleted.
         - ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID where the message got deleted.

+	.. attribute:: message_bulk_delete

+		Messages were bulk deleted by someone.

+		When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`TextChannel` that was purged.

+		When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

+		- ``count``: An integer specifying how many messages were deleted.

+	.. attribute:: message_pin
+	.. attribute:: message_unpin

+		A message was pinned by someone.

+		When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`Member` or :class:`User` who had their message pinned/unpinned.

+		When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with two attributes:

+		- ``channel``: A :class:`TextChannel` or :class:`Object` with the channel ID where the message got pinned.
+		- ``message_id``: A :class:`int` representing the ID of the message that got pinned.

 .. class:: AuditLogActionCategory